Shamanuru Shivashankarappa

-Shamanuru Shivashankarappa (b.
-16 June 1930) is a politician from the state of Karnataka and a Member of the Legislative Assembly of Davanagere South Assembly constituency.
-He is the oldest serving member of State Legislative Assembly in India.
+Shamanuru Shivashankarappa (16 June 1931 – 14 December 2025) was an Indian politician from the state of Karnataka who was a Member of the Legislative Assembly of Davanagere South Assembly constituency.

 Career

-A veteran congressman, he has been the treasurer of Karnataka Pradesh Congress Committee for the past three decades and is also the president of All India Veerashaiva Mahasabha, He belongs to the Sadar lingayat community.
-As a well known educationalist and industrialist, he is the chairman of Bapuji Educational Association which owns a chain of educational institutions including Bapuji Institute of Engineering & Technology and many professional institutions of higher education, and also owns a group of industries known as Shamanur Group, which have sugar and distilleries as their prime business.
+A veteran Congressman, Shivashankarappa was the treasurer of Karnataka Pradesh Congress Committee for the three decades and was also the president of the All India Veerashaiva Mahasabha.
+He belonged to the Sadar Lingayat community.
+As a well known educationalist and industrialist, he was the chairman of Bapuji Educational Association which owns a chain of educational institutions including Bapuji Institute of Engineering & Technology and many professional institutions of higher education, and also owned a group of industries known as Shamanur Group, which have sugar and distilleries as their prime business.
+He was also the team chairman and owner of the now-defunct Shamanoor Davangere Diamonds in the Karnataka Premier League, playing between 2009 and 2010.
 He was the co-producer of the 1970 Kannada movie Boregowda Bangalorige Banda.

-Personal life
+Personal life and death

-His son S. S. Mallikarjun, Minister for Mines and Geology, Horticulture Government of Karnataka, is a Member of the Legislative Assembly representing Davanagere North Assembly constituency.
+Shivashankarappa's son S. S. Mallikarjun, Minister for Mines and Geology, Horticulture Government of Karnataka, is a Member of the Legislative Assembly representing Davanagere North Assembly constituency.

+Shivashankarappa died from multiple organ failure in Bangalore on 14 December 2025, at the age of 94.